lsteinmann/DurationOfDays/README.md

 # Calculate the Duration of Days

 In many countries, you can stay without a visa or residence permit for a duration of 90 days.
 In a lot of cases, this duration is reset after 180 days have passed.
 It is often hard to calculate this using a calendar alone.
 You can get a rough estimate by counting the days you have spent in the country in question in the last 6 month.
 Usually, the number of days you are allowed to stay is calculated on the date of entry and does not reset thereafter.

-This app helps people calculate the number of days during different stays and get a sum of days they have spent within the last 180 days, assuming that the maximum amount allowed is 90.
+This app helps people calculate the number of days during multiple stays and get a sum of days they have spent.
+The maximum number of days as well as the total duration in which days should be counted can be set (with the defaults being 90 within the last 180 days).

+You can use this app at [lsteinmann.shinyapps.io/DurationOfDays/](https://lsteinmann.shinyapps.io/DurationOfDays/).

 # Warning